-The following button $\bigcirc$ opens the data recording settings.
+The following button for opens the data recording settings.
 Start the recording by tapping on Record.
 The MIRO ALTITUDE has an internal memory with enough space to store many recordings.
 It is possible to record directly on a USB drive or in the MIRO ALTITUDE internal memory.
 See Section 2.4.5 for how to move recorded files.
 It is possible to set the default recording settings to facilitate data recording.
 To do this, please refer to Section 2.5.2 of this manual.

-Record session
+Record lsession

 Sample rate 10/second ⇒ 6.03

 Sample duration 10 minute(s)

+Parameters for energy

-Sample rate 1/1 pulse(s)
+Sample late 1/1 pulse(s)

-Sample duration 250 pulse(s) ⇒
+250 pulse(s) ⇒

 Session recording Local storage >

 CANCEL RECORD